elasticpath/elasticpath-dev/changelog/2024/2024-10-16-changelog.md

 **MAJOR** We have introduced a new feature allowing the creation of shipping discount for cart shipping groups.
 For more information, see [Create a Shipping Discount API](docs/promotions-builder/promotions-builder-api/promotions-builder-management/create-a-shipping-discount.mdx), and [Creating a Shipping Promotion in Commerce Manager](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-shipping-promotion).

-**MAJOR** Commerce Manager: We have added a new feature allowing you to create shipping discount in Promotions Builder.
-For more information, see [Creating a Shipping Promotion](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-shipping-promotion).